 My name is Paolo Ruffino, and I am an academic and artist.
-I am currently working at University of York as Associate Lecturer in Digital Culture.
+I am currently working at University of Lincoln as Lecturer in Media Studies, School of Film and Media.
 I am also one of the four founding members of the media art collective IOCOSE.
 My research is in digital gaming, media and cultural studies, art criticism, semiotics and philosophy of language.
-I currently live between London and York, United Kingdom.
+I currently live between London and Lincoln, United Kingdom.

 Research and teaching